 - Examine the status quo.
 First help Others recognize and assemble all of the elements that created and maintain their status quo – not merely the ones involved with the problem as you perceive it, but the entire system that created and maintains it.
 Outsiders can’t recognize the full complement of givens within another’s status quo.
-Starting with a focus on what you perceive is the problem (or the Other recognizes as a problem but hasn’t consistently switched to the new behavior) inspires rejection.
+Starting with a focus on what you perceive is the problem (or the Other recognizes as a problem) inspires rejection.

 - Traverse the brain’s steps to change.
 There are 13 steps to change that must be traversed for all change to occur.
 Unless all – all – of the elements have been included, recognize a need to change, and know precisely how to make the appropriate shifts so a stable systems results, they will resist.